Learn more about making arrangements that suit your kids and your family.

 |Parenting plan||Parents agree between themselves.||Flexibility: Can be varied by agreement between parents. |

-Weight: If matter goes to Court later, the Court must consider the terms of the latest parenting plan.
+Weight: If matter goes to Court later, the Court may consider the terms of the latest parenting plan.

 |Consent orders||Parents agree on the arrangements, and ask the family courts to turn the agreement into an order.||Consent orders are binding.
 Making changes often involves going back to Court.||amica does not produce consent orders for parenting, but you can use amica to make an agreement as a first step.|